susil-sethy/fabzero/readme.md

 ## Basic Profile

 Myself Susil Sethy, working in STPI, Bhubaneswar since 1994 in the Data Communication Group.
-I am one of the participant to undergo traing on FabLab.
+I am one of the participant to undergo traing on FabLab conducted by Fab foundation.